tengjiang/MuCache_Extended/scripts/README.md

 ./scripts/cm/build_and_push=${docker_io_username} # cache manager image
 ```

-If you're using pre-built images, set on the controller node
+If you're using pre-built images, set on the controller node (for example, node0)
 ```bash
 export docker_io_username=tauta
 ```